-As is the case with most businesses, we are subject to various governmental regulations, including specifically in our case, regulations regarding rent-to-own transactions.
-Currently, 47 states, the District of Columbia and Puerto Rico have passed laws regulating rental purchase transactions and one additional state has a retail installment sales statute that excludes rent-to-own transactions from its coverage if certain criteria are met.
-These laws generally require certain contractual and advertising disclosures.
+As is the case with most businesses, we are subject to various governmental regulations, including in our case, regulations specifically regarding rent-to-own transactions.
+Currently, 47 states, the District of Columbia and Puerto Rico have passed laws regulating rental purchase transactions.
+One additional state has a retail installment sales statute that excludes rent-to-own transactions from its coverage if certain criteria are met.
+The specific rental purchase laws generally require certain contractual and advertising disclosures.
 They also provide varying levels of substantive consumer protection, such as requiring a grace period for late fees and contract reinstatement rights in the event the rental purchase agreement is terminated.
-The rental purchase laws of ten states limit the total amount of rentals that may be charged over the life of a rental purchase agreement.
-Several states also effectively regulate rental purchase transactions under other consumer protection statutes.
-We are currently subject to litigation alleging that we have violated some of these statutory provisions.
+The rental purchase laws of nine states limit the total amount that may be charged over the life of a rental purchase agreement and the laws of four states limit the cash prices for which we may offer merchandise.
+Most states also regulate rental purchase transactions, as well as other consumer transactions, under various consumer protection statutes.
+In our history, we have been the subject of litigation alleging that we have violated some of these statutory provisions.

 Although there is currently no comprehensive federal legislation regulating rental purchase transactions, adverse federal legislation may be enacted in the future.
-From time to time, legislation has been introduced in Congress seeking to regulate our business.
+From time to time, both favorable and adverse legislation seeking to regulate our business has been introduced in Congress.
 In addition, various legislatures in the states where we currently do business may adopt new legislation or amend existing legislation that could require us to alter our business practices.